TeachingKidsProgramming/TeachingKidsProgramming.Source.Java/README.md

 # Contribute to TKP Java

 We have a short document which describes our approach to courseware design.
-It is [on penflip](https://www.penflip.com/lynnlangit/tkp-lesson-plans/blob/master/course100.txt)
+It's [on penflip](https://www.penflip.com/lynnlangit/tkp-lesson-plans/blob/master/course100.txt)

 ## Cloud IDE (Codenvy)